shanthiacharya/crptodash/README.md

-#React Data Visualization - Cryptocurrency Dashboard".
+#React Data Visualization - Cryptocurrency Dashboard.

 This is a Data Visualization web application built with reactjs [https://reactjs.org/]